 For those tickets when an agent does need to be involved, having the right knowledge is critical.
 For newer agents, this is especially crucial as each question that comes in is likely something new that they are still trying to learn.

 The Knowledge Capture app provides instant access to the most relevant articles, directly from the agent interface.
-On Professional and Enterprise, the Knowledge Capture app includes recommendations from Answer Bot for Agents, which leverages its machine learning algorithm so agents are getting even better article recommendations by taking into account the full context of the customer’s question.
+The Knowledge Capture app includes recommendations from Answer Bot for Agents, which leverages its machine learning algorithm so agents are getting even better article recommendations by taking into account the full context of the customer’s question, (requires Professional or Enterprise).

 These content recommendations can include both external, as well as internal-only articles, so agents can share them directly with customers, or use the information on their own to quickly provide the right assistance.